 |GIFTS THAT PROVIDE INCOME TO YOU AND/OR OTHERS|

 You Decide What’s Important

 You can direct your planned gift to whatever purpose you find most compelling: student financial aid, support for faculty, maintenance of the campus, and much more.
 Or your gift can be unrestricted, so it can be applied to the area of greatest need at the time it is received.

-The above are just a few of the most popular planned giving options.
-We are happy to work with you and your financial and legal advisors to consider which options are best for you and your family.
+We are happy to work with you and your financial or legal advisor to consider which planned giving options are best for you and your family.
 To get the conversation started, call Ray Slater, Director of Planned Giving, at 610-399-7917, or send an email to email@example.com.